erroronline1/caro/readme.md

 * signature and
 * calendarbutton

 are not processable for document-contexts within the [languagefiles](#customisation) group documentcontext.notdisplayedinrecords (by default: MDR §14 Sample Check, Product incorporation, Training evaluation and Vendor evaluation).
 These input fields will be ignored.
+Former input recommendations are not available.

 Screen document